Coal: History

 These easily accessible sources had largely become exhausted (or could not meet the growing demand) by the 13th century, when underground extraction by shaft mining or adits was developed.
 The alternative name was "pitcoal", because it came from mines.

 Cooking and home heating with coal (in addition to firewood or instead of it) has been done in various times and places throughout human history, especially in times and places where ground-surface coal was available and firewood was scarce, but a widespread reliance on coal for home hearths probably never existed until such a switch in fuels happened in London in the late sixteenth and early seventeenth centuries.
 Historian Ruth Goodman has traced the socioeconomic effects of that switch and its later spread throughout Britain and suggested that its importance in shaping the industrial adoption of coal has been previously underappreciated.

 The development of the Industrial Revolution led to the large-scale use of coal, as the steam engine took over from the water wheel.
 In 1700, five-sixths of the world's coal was mined in Britain.
 Britain would have run out of suitable sites for watermills by the 1830s if coal had not been available as a source of energy.
-In 1947 there were some 750,000 miners in Britain but the last deep coal mine in the UK closed in 2015.
+In 1947 there were some 750,000 miners in Britain, but the last deep coal mine in the UK closed in 2015.

 A grade between bituminous coal and anthracite was once known as "steam coal" as it was widely used as a fuel for steam locomotives.
 In this specialized use, it is sometimes known as "sea coal" in the United States.
 Small "steam coal", also called dry small steam nuts (DSSN), was used as a fuel for domestic water heating.

 Coal played an important role in industry in the 19th and 20th century.
 The predecessor of the European Union, the European Coal and Steel Community, was based on the trading of this commodity.

-Coal continues to arrive on beaches around the world from both natural erosion of exposed coal seams and windswept spills from cargo ships.
-Many homes in such areas gather this coal as a significant, and sometimes primary, source of home heating fuel.